Skip to content

 Complementing the exhibition are important educational resources for primary, secondary as well as tertiary students, designed to build a deeper understanding of Indigenous art, history and culture.
 These educational resources will continue to be available beyond the life of the exhibition.
 They are developed in partnership with the University of Melbourne’s signature Ngarrngga Project, which builds innovative curriculum resources in collaboration with Indigenous Knowledge Experts.

-Curated by Distinguished Associate Provost Professor Marcia Langton AO, Senior Curator Judith Ryan AM and Associate Curator Shanysa McConville in consultation with Indigenous custodians.
+Curated by Associate Provost and Distinguished Professor Marcia Langton AO, Senior Curator Judith Ryan AM, and Associate Curator Shanysa McConville – in consultation with Aboriginal and Torres Strait Islander artists and custodians of art traditions – the exhibition explores the recognition of Indigenous art and its rise to prominence globally.

 Publication